Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - trenchant: severe, expressing strong criticism or forceful opinions.
 - resound: to sound loudly or for a long time, or (of a place) to be filled with sound.
 - trapeze: a short bar hanging high up in the air from 2 ropes that acrobats use to perform special movements.
-- subvert: to try to destroy or damage something, esp. an established political system.
+- subvert/subversive: to try to destroy or damage something, esp. an established political system.
 - palliative: (drug/medical treatment) reducing pain without curing the cause of the pain.
 (Def 2: making a problem seem less serious but not solving the problem or making it disappear)
 - fathom: a unit for measuring the depth of water, equal to 1.8 meters or 6 feet.
 (Def 2: to discover the meaning of something.)
 (Def 3: to understand someone or why someone acts as they do.)
 - heretical: opposite to or against the official/popular opinion, or showing no respect for the official opinion.